JayArrowz/PancakeTokenSniper/README.md

 ## TODO
 - Support Uniswap and other liquidity providers
 - Persist bought assets on Postgres
-- Honeypot test (Single buy and sell at a low price)
 - Target specific token addresses & detect when locked
 - Check for Renounce ownership